smirnoffmg/telegraph/README.md

 ### More Examples

-For more examples on how to use this client, please refer to the [examples](examples) file.
+For more examples on how to use this client, please refer to the [examples](examples) directory.

 ## Testing